 In addition to satisfying the requirements under our Amended and Restated Regulations, if a shareholder intends to comply with the universal proxy rules and to solicit proxies in support of Director nominees other than the Company's nominees, the shareholder must provide notice that sets forth the information required by Rule 14a-19 under the Exchange Act, which notice, in order to satisfy the requirements of our Amended and Restated Regulations, must be postmarked or transmitted electronically to us at our principal executive offices no later than 90 nor more than 120 calendar days prior to the one-year anniversary date of the preceding Annual Meeting of Shareholders (for the 2026 Annual Meeting of Shareholders, no later than July 24, 2026 and not before June 24, 2026).
 It is also possible that certain other deadlines would apply under our Amended and Restated Regulations.
-For instance, if the date of the Annual Meeting of Shareholders is scheduled for a date more than 90 calendar days prior to or more than 120 calendar days after the anniversary of the preceding Annual Meeting of Shareholders, notice by the shareholder to be timely must be delivered no later than the later of the 90th calendar day prior to such Annual Meeting of Shareholders is first made
+For instance, if the date of the Annual Meeting of Shareholders is scheduled for a date more than 90 calendar days prior to or more than 120 calendar days after the anniversary of the preceding Annual Meeting of Shareholders, notice by the shareholder to be timely must be delivered no later than the later of the 90th calendar day prior to such Annual Meeting of Shareholders and the tenth calendar day following the day on which public announcement of the Annual Meeting of Shareholders is first made.